ludmillaconti/Data-analysis/README.md

 # Numerical Data Modeling

+Repository under construction with codes and material for numerical modeling and everything related to its development (statistical analysis, neural networks, for example).
-Codes and material for numerical modeling, follows a brief description of the files:
+Follows a brief description of the files:

 ### Average Data With Date